Building from Brand to Product

 Strategy

 We treated Idioma like a culture brand, not just a fashion brand.
-The goal wasn’t “Latin inspired” as a vibe—it was Dominican culture as the foundation.
+The goal wasn’t “Latin inspired” as a vibe.
+It was Dominican culture as the foundation.
 That meant choosing a reference that’s real, everyday, and instantly legible inside the community.
-We landed on the plantain, because it’s more than food in the DR—it’s a cultural marker.
-You hear it in the jokes, you see it in celebrations, it’s part of how Dominicans recognize each other.
+We landed on the plantain, because it’s more than food in the DR. It’s a cultural marker.
+You hear it in the jokes, you see it in celebrations, and it’s part of how Dominicans recognize each other.
 And that’s what we wanted: a brand code you don’t have to explain.

 Once the plantain became the anchor, the product system fell into place.
 The first version was the green plantain: a crossbody that could also convert into a shorter handbag.
-We wanted it to feel functional, but also sculptural—like a modern object.
-To make that real, we worked with a tech designer and manufacturer in Italy, pushing on shape, structure, and finish until it actually lived at a luxury level.
+We wanted it to feel functional, but also sculptural, like a modern object.
+To make that real, we worked with a tech designer and manufacturer in Italy, pushing the shape, structure, and finish until it reached a true luxury standard.

-Then we built the second expression, the “Madurito.”
-A green plantain changes over time—it turns yellow and sweet—and we used that progression as the logic for a smaller piece.
+Then we developed the second expression, the “Madurito.”
+A green plantain changes over time.
+It turns yellow and sweet.
+We used that progression as the logic for a smaller piece.
 The Madurito became a compact clutch with a lower entry price, sized for essentials like a phone and a few small items.
 Same icon, different form, different use case.
-It let the line grow without losing the thread.
+It allowed the line to grow without losing the thread.